Meeting Etiquette Guidance

 Setting the agenda is particularly important for virtual meetings as it allows attendees to understand the purpose of the meeting and why they are there.
 This is particularly helpful for more introverted people as it allows them to prepare for the meeting and feel comfortable contributing

-TIP: make sure to share the following beforehand:
+Handy tip: Make sure to share the following beforehand:

 - Key discussion points.